osmocom/pysim/docs/osmo-smdpp.rst

 The `smdpp-data/certs`` directory contains the DPtls, DPauth and DPpb as well as CI certificates used; they are copied from GSMA SGP.26 v2.

 The `smdpp-data/upp` directory contains the UPP (Unprotected Profile Package) used.
+The file names (without .der suffix) are looked up by the matchingID parameter from the activation code presented by the LPA.

 DNS setup for your LPA